ProvidenceGeeks/website-frontend/README.md

 # website-frontend

+## Overview
-UI frontend repository for the Providence Geeks website
+UI frontend repository for the Providence Geeks website.
+Built with React and webpack.

+## Project Setup

+## Development

+## Release Management